Here We Go…

 The simplest examples are to eat less fast food that’s passed to you through a window at the drive-through, entire frozen meals that come on plastic trays and magically cook after 2 minutes in the microwave, and things that are pre-packaged to sit on a shelf for months before you buy it.

-Basically, to put it bluntly: eat less of the foods that are pushed onto you through commercials (let’s be honest with each other, you know what they’re trying to do).
+Basically, to put it bluntly: eat less of the foods that are pushed onto you through commercials (you know the goal of those isn’t for you to eat healthy, they have a different agenda for you).

 Instead, eat foods that would spoil sitting on a shelf for months, meals that you actually know all the ingredients for, and things that are as close to being nature-made as possible.

-- Vegetables – you saw veggies coming from a mile away, but you can include frozen/canned for your convenience also to avoid constant grocery store trips
+- Vegetables – you saw veggies coming from a mile away haha, for good reason, and you can include frozen/canned for your convenience to avoid constant grocery store trips 😉

 AND, that list knocks out the majority of the foods at a typical grocery store also, so it actually makes grocery shopping way more easy now that you can skip 90% of the store!